About our Alums

 "The Department of Romance Languages & Literatures at Washington University opens horizons.
 My experience there was one of the best in my life.
 I strongly encourage anyone considering WashU as a potential academic choice to take a good look not only at the beauty of the campus and the town, but also at the possibilities and opportunities it offers for its students in their future careers and lives."

-Andia Augustin-Billy received her PhD in French & Francophone studies in 2015, and is now an assistant professor of French & Francophone Studies at Centenary College of Louisiana.
+Andia Augustin-Billy received her PhD in French & Francophone studies in 2015, and is now a professor of French & Francophone Studies at Centenary College of Louisiana.
 "At Washington University, I received a superior quality education, which prepared me well for the job market.
 With a specialty in Francophone Studies and a certificate in Women, Gender, and Sexuality Studies, I quickly landed a tenure-track assistant professorship.
 Caring mentors ensured that I attended conferences and published.
 Beyond the department, I had access to an exceptionally resourceful library and eager professors with whom I could collaborate.
 In addition, there’s a lot to do in St. Louis!
 Its eateries, free museums, and parks always served as welcome respite for me to recharge.
 In the end, I am truly thankful for the amazing and the rigorous training I received at WashU."